datstartup/ubuntuopenbox/Waiting/2020-03-30-backup-using-rsync.md

 When using "/" at the end of destination, rsync will paste the data inside the last folder.
 When not using "/" at the end of destination, rsync will create a folder with the last destination folder name and paste the data inside that folder.

+Sound confusing, you'd better make some test to see more clearly.

 ### 3. My rsync backup commands: